Skip to content

 What power supply does the Dragonball Miner A40 need?

 The Dragonball Miner A40 draws 1,600W of power.
 You need a power supply rated for at least 1,760W with appropriate voltage (200-240V AC).
 D-Central stocks compatible power supplies in our shop.
-Always use a quality PSU from a reputable manufacturer to protect your investment.
+Always use a quality PSU from a reputable manufacturer to protect the miner and wiring.